 Basic net loss per common share is calculated by dividing the net loss by the weighted-average number of common shares outstanding during the period, without consideration of potentially dilutive securities.
 Diluted net loss per share is computed by dividing the net loss by the weighted-average number of common shares and potentially dilutive securities outstanding for the period.
 For purposes of the diluted net loss per share calculation, common stock options and warrants are considered to be potentially dilutive securities.
 Basic and diluted net loss per share is presented in conformity with the two-class method required for participating securities.
 The Company has no participating securities and as such, the net loss was attributed entirely to common stockholders.
-As the Company has reported a net loss for all periods presented, diluted net loss per common share for those periods.
+As the Company has reported a net loss for all periods presented, diluted net loss per common share is the same as basic net loss per common share for those periods.
 All common share amounts and per share amounts have been adjusted to reflect a 1-for-4.3 reverse stock split of the Company's common stock that was effectuated on June 21, 2021.